mopore/jni-dot-files/vim/README.md

 right arrow or Tabulator will select the item. left arrow will make the autocompletion menu disappear arrows up and down will navigate over the items.

+## For testing with Debian or Manjaro

+`docker run --rm -it debian /bin/bash`
+`docker run --rm -it manjarolinux/base /bin/bash`